akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 The place swarmed with soldiers and servants.

-As she entered the hall carrying the dusty basket, a young Norman knight lounging near the doorway recognised her.
+As she entered the hall, carrying the handmade basket and dusty from the journey, a young Norman knight lounging near the doorway recognised her.

 **Sir Guy de Montfort.**

+Months earlier, Beatrice and her father had travelled up to the Midsummer Feast of St John (held at St Andrews parish church).
+While the village elders shared ale by the bonfires, Sir Guy had cornered her, boasting of his lineage and the "civilising" hand his family had brought to the inferior Midlands.

+Insulted, Beatrice had politely begged to be excused, then to go and find her father.

+He had called after her then: “A Saxon maid with a fading father and no brother to defend the holding should be more accommodating to a Norman blade.
+Else, your lands escheat to the King and your hall is burned for charcoal!”

-Months earlier he had tried to charm her at a market fair.
-Beatrice had laughed and told him she preferred men who worked for their supper.
+She had told him coldly that she preferred men who worked for their supper, not some fine *popinjay* who lived off the sweat of others.

 He had not forgotten the insult.

-Seeing her now in the royal hall amused him.
+Seeing her now amused him: standing in the King’s royal hall with a smudge of charcoal on her nose.

-As she walked past, he extended one boot slightly.
+As she walked past him, he extended one boot slightly, interrupting her path.

 Beatrice stumbled.